sparklemotion/nokogiri.org/content/installing_nokogiri.md

 ## Mac OS X

 Most developers are using homebrew to manage their packages these days.
-If you are, you're in luck:
+If you are, you're in luck.

 ### homebrew 0.9.5+

-Things pretty much Just Work™ these days.
-To use nokogiri with its vendored libxml2 and libxslt you only need to install libiconv:
+Installation should Just Work™ using Nokogiri's vendored `libxml2` and `libxslt`:

 ```sh
 gem install nokogiri
 ```

+However, you may need to jump through some hoops around `libiconv` ... (see next section)

 ### Troubleshooting

 If you have problems mentioning libiconv missing that looks something like this:

-    Installing nokogiri (1.6.2.1) Building nokogiri using packaged libraries.
+    Installing nokogiri (1.6.4) Building nokogiri using packaged libraries.

     Gem::Installer::ExtensionBuildError: ERROR: Failed to build gem native extension.